Car Accident Lawyer in Atlanta, GA

 1. Safety First

-The first thing you should do in an accident is to make sure that the occupants of your car and the other car are uninjured.
+The first thing you should do after an accident is make sure the occupants of your car and the other car are okay.
 Any injuries should be reported to 911 immediately.
 Additionally, you should move your vehicle from the roadway if possible to avoid a chain-reaction collision.
 Have the occupants exit your vehicle if they are able, and stand a safe distance from the roadway.

 2. Don’t Leave the Scene of the Accident